On Good-for-MDPs Automata: Decision Procedure for Qualitative GFM

 This observation has been used in the synthesis of probabilistic systems before \cite{Schewe2006}.
 The set of directions (of a tree) $\Upsilon$ could then, for example, be chosen to be the set of states of the unravelled finite MC; this would not normally be a full tree.

 In the following, we show an exponential-time algorithm to decide whether a given NBW is QGFM or not.
 This procedure involves transformations of tree automata with different acceptance conditions.
 Because this is quite technical, we only provide an outline in the main paper.
-More notations (Section \ref{subsection:def-tree-automata}) and details of the constructions (Section \ref{subsection:constructions}) are provided in the appendix.
+More notations and details of the constructions are provided in \cref{app:def-tree-automata} and \cref{app:constructions}, respectively.

-For a given candidate NBW $\C$, we first construct a language equivalent NBW $\mathcal G$ that we know to be GFM, such as the slim automaton from \cite{HPSSTWBP2020} or a suitable limit deterministic automaton \cite{Vardi85,Courco95,Hahn15,Sicker16b,HPSSTW2019}.
+For a given candidate NBW $\C$, we first construct a language equivalent NBW $\mathcal G$ that we know to be GFM, such as a slim automaton from \cite{HPSSTWBP2020} or a suitable limit deterministic automaton \cite{Vardi85,Courco95,Hahn15,Sicker16b,HahnPSSTW19}.
 For all known constructions, $\G$ can be exponentially larger than $\C$.
 We use the slim automata from \cite{HPSSTWBP2020}; they have $O(3^{|Q|})$ states and transitions.